 Carrie is available to rent or buy now.

-Brian De Palma’s Carrie is a faithful adaptation of King’s material, its final scenes, the only significant divergence from King’s work.
+Brian De Palma’s Carrie is a faithful adaptation of King’s source material, its final scene the only significant divergence from King’s book.
 However, King couldn’t have been more pleased with De Palma’s creative license, famously stating that De Palma’s conclusion improved upon the book.
 Carrie is often viewed as a classic slice of supernatural horror; however, here, King and De Palma not only play with the horror of teenage life but religious extremism, bullying and hate.
 The result is far more complex than Carrie is often given credit for, with many opting to focus purely on the supernatural horror of the story rather than its deep social discussions.
 But, in essence, De Palma’s movie is a journey into isolation, family trauma and teenage anxiety, a coming of age story with a horrific conclusion.

-READ MORE: STEPHEN KING’S IT
+READ MORE: IT CHAPTERS ONE AND TWO

 READ MORE: CHRISTINE